tugberkgoc/foundation-notes/05 JavaScript.md

 ### 1.2 Function Expressions

-Functions are a data type in JavaScript (they are objects but more on that in the next chapter).
+Functions are a data type in JavaScript (they are objects but more on that later).
 As such they can be stored in variables for later execution.
 Prior to ECMA6 they were declared using the `function` keyword like this:

 ```javascript
 const remainder = function(dividend, divisor) {